Cutting Accurate Stained Glass Pattern Pieces

 - each shape numbered on the tracing paper

-- all your pattern pieces cut out of thin card and numbered
+- all your stained glass templates cut out of thin card and numbered

 If this is the case then you’re ready to start Stained Glass Cutting.